sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The same applies to LMs.

 We demonstrate this empirically by looking at the performance of LMs on a basic addition task with varying **digit lengths** (e.g. "What is 147 + 562?").
-Consistent with prior literature that examines the impact of digit length on arithmetic performance [TODO CITE], we find that as the numbers get larger, accuracy declines, showing that simple arithmetic is not perfectly reliable.
+Consistent with prior literature (see e.g. <d-cite key="muffo2023evaluating"></d-cite>, <d-cite key="yuan2023well"></d-cite>), we find that as the numbers get larger, accuracy declines, thus showing that simple arithmetic is not perfectly reliable.
-We go beyond digit length and also consider how the number of **carry operations** affects performance on this addition task.
+We go beyond digit length and also consider how the number of **carry operations** affects performance on this simple addition task.
 The figure below illustrates how the probability of answering a question correctly is affected by the number of digits $d$ of the numbers being added and the number of carry operations involved in the sum.

 {% include figure.html